10.2. How Point-in-Time Recovery Works

 } xl_xact_abort;

-Therefore, if a target time is set to the recovery_target_time parameter, PostgreSQL may select whether to continue recovery or not, whenever it replays XLOG record of either commit or abort action.
-When XLOG record of each action is replayed, PostgreSQL compares the target time and each timestamp written in the record, and if the timestamp exceed the target time, PITR process will be finished.
+Therefore, if a recovery_target_time is set, PostgreSQL decides whether to continue recovery whenever it replays a commit or abort record.
+PostgreSQL compares the target time with the timestamp in the record; if the timestamp exceeds the target time, the PITR process finishes.

 Info